12 Things You Need to Know About Your Nest Thermostat

 • Select Network.

-• After your Nest is finished scanning for local networks, locate your Wi-Fi and, if needed, enter your password.
+• Once your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

 Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. How to Turn Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 Off mode is available on the Google Home app as well: